V-Sekai/manuals/decisions/20231022-hover-to-ocean-game.md

-# Proposed: Navigating New Horizons: A Proposal for Expanding Exploration in V-Sekai
+# Draft: Navigating New Horizons: A Proposal for Expanding Exploration in V-Sekai

 ## Metadata

-- Status: Proposed
+- Status: Draft
 - Deciders: V-Sekai, fire, cyberpunkmermaid
 - Tags: V-Sekai